Dom Benedict Maria Andersen, OSB

 Dr. Paul Weber

 We welcome Dr. Paul Weber who will again be on the faculty for the CMAA Summer Colloquium this year.
-He will serve as organist for our liturgy on Tuesday, as well as moderating the panel discussion on Children’s programs at this year’s Colloquium.
-He will also present a Masterclass as an organ breakout session during the week on the large Aeolian-Skinner organ at Christ Church Cathedral (Episcopal).
+He will serve as organist for two liturgies this year, as well as moderating the panel discussion on Children’s programs at this year’s Colloquium.
+He will also present a Masterclass as an organ breakout session during the week on the organ at the St. Thomas Aquinas chapel.
 We can accept two masterclass organists and one alternate for this session.
-If you wish to participate, please contact us at firstname.lastname@example.org to sign up for this session in advance.
+If you wish to participate, please contact us at email@example.com to sign up for this session in advance.
 We will be accepting participants on a first-come, first-served basis.

-Paul Weber is a composer, conductor and organist in New Orleans, where he is Interim Organist and Choirmaster at Trinity Episcopal Church in the historic Garden District.
+Paul Weber is a composer, conductor and organist in New Orleans, where he founded and directs the professional vocal ensemble Krewe du Voix and conducts the semi-professional Trinity Choir at Trinity Episcopal Church.
 As a concert organist, Dr. Weber has been heard throughout the United States and in Europe.
-He has won prizes at national and international organ performance competitions, including the Arthur Poister competition (U.S.) and Erfurt Domprediger competition (Germany).
-Recent performances include concerts at the Piccolo-Spoleto Festival, national conventions of the Organ Historical Society and Church Music Assocation of America, and at the cathedrals in Pittsburgh, St. Paul and Louisville.
+He has won prizes at national and international organ competitions, including the Arthur Poister competition (U.S.) and Erfurt Domprediger competition (Germany).
+Recent performances include concerts at the Piccolo-Spoleto Festival, East Carolina University, national conventions of the Organ Historical Society and Church Music Assocation of America, and at the cathedrals in Phoenix, Pittsburgh, St. Paul and Louisville.

 A prolific composer, especially for voices, Dr. Weber’s choral works are published by Choralife.
-Previously, he has held positions in churches in Louisville and Pittsburgh, and founded the Sacred Music program at Franciscan University of Steubenville.
+Previously, he has held positions in churches in Louisville and Pittsburgh, and founded the Sacred Music program at Franciscan University of Steubenville where he directed the university ensembles.
 Dr. Weber is a graduate of Lawrence University and Yale University.
 His organ teachers include Frank Rippl, Wolfgang Rübsam, Martin Jean and Thomas Murray.